Habitat and Distribution: Found in dense undergrowth in boreal forests of Canada, Alaska, and the northern United States.

 Predators: Humans; young kittens may be vulnerable to wolves and bears.

 Lifespan: 10-15 years

 Reproduction: Canada lynx are sexually mature between 10 and 23 months, depending on food availability.
 They mate between February and April.
-Females deliver 1-8 kittens after a 9-10 week gestation.
+Females deliver an average of 2-4 kittens after a 9-10 week gestation.
 They stay with their mother for about a year, learning how to hunt, and may stay with their siblings for a while after separating from their mother.Behavior: Canada lynx are mostly nocturnal, sleeping during the day under rock ledges, fallen trees, or shrubs.
 They are thought to be primarily solitary but maintain overlapping territories.
 They may hunt by actively pursuing prey but are more likely to sit and wait for a chance to ambush.
 This is usually a solitary activity, though a mother will hunt cooperatively with her cubs.
 Kills may be eaten immediately or stored under snow or leaves for later consumption.